AdaCore/gnatstudio/docs/users_guide/cross_env.rst

 <Switches>` for more details on the switch editor.

-To modify your project to support configurations such as multiple targets or multiple hosts, you can create scenario variables and modify the setting of the Toolchains parameters based on the value of these variables.
+To modify your project to support configurations such as multiple targets or multiple hosts, create scenario variables and modify the setting of the Toolchains parameters based on the value of these variables.
 See :ref:`Scenarios_and_Configuration_Variables` for more information on these variables.

 For example, you may want to create a variable called `Target` to handle the different kind of targets handled in your project: